-- 1. In addition to the traditional lecture method, different types of innovative teaching methods may be adopted so that the delivered lessons shall develop student's theoretical and applied mathematical skills. - 2.
-State the need for Mathematics with Engineering Studies and Provide real-life examples. - 3.
+- 1. In addition to the traditional lecture method, different types of innovative teaching methodsmay be adopted so that the delivered lessons shall develop students' theoretical and applied mathematical skills. - 2.
+State the need for Mathematics with engineering studies and provide real-life examples. - 3.
 Support and guide the students for self-study. - 4.
 You will also be responsible for assigning homework, grading assignments and quizzes, and documenting students' progress. - 5.
-Encourage the students for group learning to improve their creative and analytical skills. - 6.
+Encourage the students to group learning to improve their creative and analytical skills. - 6.
 Show short related video lectures in the following ways: - As an introduction to new topics (pre-lecture activity). - As a revision of topics (post-lecture activity). - As additional examples (post-lecture activity). - As an additional material of challenging topics (pre-and post-lecture activity). - As a model solution of some exercises (post-lecture activity).